hastest/juliannma.com/pages/seas.md

 SEAS: Sustainable Environment through the Arts & Sciences
 ===========================================================

-Recognizing climate change and environmental sustainability as rapidly growing global concerns still largely unaddressed and poorly understood by many, Juliann began her search for new languages to spark conversation between unlikely collaborators to address these issues together; thus, SEAS was born.
+Recognizing climate change and environmental sustainability as rapidly growing global concerns still poorly understood by many and thus inadequately unaddressed, Juliann began her search for new languages to spark conversation between unlikely collaborators to tackle bringing about awareness and reform; thus, SEAS was born.

-A melting pot of eclectic talents, SEAS unites artists and environmental research experts in creating visceral, unique performing arts experiences that immerse audiences and themselves in the story of human's impact on nature.
-Its mission: humanize and make felt the science of climate change through empathetic performances on stage and screen.
+A melting pot of eclectic talents, SEAS unites artists and environmental research experts in creating visceral, unique performing arts experiences which translates scientific data into immediate and emotionally more tangible experiences to awaken audiences to the impact we humans have on nature.

 SEAS seeks to challenge and diversify traditional roles, settings, and audiences of classical music, contemporary dance, and scientific research publications, providing an innovative platform for professionals and audiences to interact, develop appreciation for, share ideas, and co-create across fields so often segregated from one another and which may benefit each other in ways as yet undiscovered.

 ## Rise, Awaken